raspberrypi/documentation/hardware/computemodule/schematics.md

 * [CMCDA Rev 1.1](RPI-CMCDA-V1_1-SCHEMATIC.pdf)

-Schematic for an under-voltage detection circuit, as used in most models of Rasperry Pi
+Schematic for an under-voltage detection circuit, as used in most models of Raspberry Pi

 * [Under-voltage detect](under_voltage_detect.png)